php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 ## 4. Implementations

+1. A _conforming autoloader_ will not interfere with other autoloaders, and as such it will not throw exceptions, raise errors of any level, and should not return a value.

+2. Developers who want their classes to be autoloadable by a _conforming autoloader_ will specify how their _namespace prefixes_ correspond to _resource bases_.
+The approach is left to the autoloader developer.
+It may be via narrative documentation, meta-files, PHP source code, project-specific conventions, or some other approach.

 For example implementations of _conforming autoloaders_, please see the [examples file][].
 Example implementations MUST NOT be regarded as part of the